zaber2164/Scomm/README.md

 5. Browse

 # some things I skipped due to lack of time:

-1. Form validations which could be done using FluentValidation
-2. Bulk insert using stored procedure which could be done using sql server table type & EF/dapper
+1. Bulk insert using stored procedure which could be done using sql server table type & EF/dapper
-3. Unit testing
+2. Unit testing
-4. In memory caching using IMemoryCache
+3. In memory caching using IMemoryCache